johnosbb/CeaiveEditor/proselinter.md

 }
 ```

-As an example, for the line:
+As an example, for the line: "He was thinking outside the box."

 Proselint returns:
 ```txt